nus-cs2103-AY2021S2/ip/docs/README.md

 Example of usage: `find career fair`

-Tells Duke to find if your have any tasks related to career fair.
+Tells Duke to find if your have any duke related to career fair.

 ## Acknowledgements
 The images of Pikachu and Psyduck are reproduced from https://premierespeakers.com/pikachu and https://sonicpokemon.fandom.com/wiki/Psyduck respectively